assemble/assemble/docs/content/recipes/custom-helpers.md

 ---
+title: Custom helpers
+description: >
+  This recipe shows how to create and use custom helpers with assemble.
 category: recipes
 ---
-# Custom helpers

-This recipe shows how to create and use custom helpers with assemble.

 ## Create a helper

 The following helper takes a string and converts it to all uppercase characters.